YuunYang/blog/_posts/2018-08-02-ConcreteMath-reading-notes(01).md

 It is not easily obvious that this is a recurrent problem, if we didn't meet before. `The best way to tackle a question like this is to generalize it a bit`, we are not easy to find the regularity of this problem, but we can immediately see how to transfer the tower that contains only one or two disk, and then three.
 Using `look at small cases` strategy, we see $$T_{1}=1$$, $$T_{2}=3$$ and $$T_{3}=7$$

-`But now let's change our perspective and try to think big`, experiments with three disks, this gives us a clue for transferring n disks in general: We first transfer the n − 1 smallest to a different peg, then move the largest, and finally transfer the n−1 smallest back onto the largest.
+`But now let's change our perspective and try to think big`, experiments with three disks, this gives us a clue for transferring n disks in general: We first transfer the n − 1 smallest to a different peg, then move the largest, and finally transfer the n−1 smallest back onto the largest.
 How we verify our answer?
 First we can analyze from the problem itself, because the largest disk must be move, so the n - 1 smallest disks must move to a single peg before this, which cost $$T_{n-1}$% moves, and then transfer the n−1 smallest disks back onto the largest, require $$T_{n-1}$% moves. so we can confirm the formula is that:

 $$\begin{cases}
 T_{0} = 0 \\[2ex]